 Click here to learn more about external study abroad scholarships.

-Innovation Discovery Japan (IDJ) 2022 will take place virtually in March!
+Innovation Discovery Japan (IDJ) 2025 will take place during IAP!

 Global Seed Funds for MIT-Japan